virtuozzo/cloudscripting-docs/docs/reference/actions.md

 #### Call action with parameters

-This one example shows how to pass additional parameters in custom action where it can be used in action.
+The following example shows how to pass additional parameters to the custom action, where it can be used in action.
-Parameters should be passed as an object in custom action:
+Parameters should be passed as an object into custom action:

 ```
 {